-Let’s take a look at what you need to know about Miami homeowners insurance, such as what’s covered and what’s not, average costs, and how to stay protected from national disasters.
+Let’s take a look at what you need to know about homeowners insurance in Florida, such as what’s covered and what’s not, average costs, and how to stay protected from national disasters.

-Is it Mandatory to Buy Home Insurance in Miami?
+Is It Mandatory to Buy Home Insurance in Florida?

 Homeowners insurance isn't mandatory by law.

 However, if you have a home mortgage, the lender will likely require it to protect its investment.